Am I My Brother’s Keeper?

 After Adam had been created by the Lord in his image and after his own likeness, the Lord pointed out that it was not good for man to be alone.
 So Eve was created and given to Adam to be his wife, his companion and helpmeet.

 Adam and Eve received many instructions from the Lord.
 Among them was the mandate to multiply and replenish the earth, or in other words, to bring children into the world.
-Without hesitation they followed that injunction, and in due time a son was born to them.
-How proud, how thrilled and delighted they must have been with their new child.
-Undoubtedly, they had wonderful dreams and high hopes for him.
-They gave him the name of Cain.
+Without hesitation they followed that injunction, and in due time children were born to them.
+How proud, how thrilled and delighted they must have been with their offspring.
+Undoubtedly, they had wonderful dreams and high hopes for them.
+When one son was born they gave him the name of Cain.
 Later they were blessed with another son, who was called Abel.

 The boys differed noticeably in temperament and disposition.
 As they matured and reached manhood, Cain became a tiller of the soil and Abel chose to become a keeper of sheep.
 The scriptures reveal that Abel loved the Lord.
 He was obedient and hearkened unto his voice.
 Cain was rebellious and loved Satan more than God.
 Out of selfishness and in a fit of jealousy, Cain rose up and slew his brother, Abel.

 When the Lord inquired of Cain, “Where is Abel, thy brother?”
 Cain arrogantly replied with the question, “Am I my brother’s keeper?”
 (Moses 5:34.)

 Over the years that question has been asked numerous times.
 To that question, many today would respond with firm conviction, “Yes, Cain, you are your brother’s keeper, and not only you, but each one of us is our brother’s keeper.”